History of Bukhara: Sogdiana, Huns and Turkic kaganate

 Trade accelerated along the Silk Road after the Han dynasty (206 BCE – 220 CE) pushed back the northern tribes to secure this key trading route.
 The already prosperous city of Bukhara then became the logical choice for a market.
 The silk trade itself encouraged the rapid growth of the city which ended around 350 CE.
 After the fall of the Kushan Empire, Bukhara passed into the hands of Hua tribes from the Mongolian steppe and entered a steep decline.
 However, the 5th century saw an unprecedented growth in urban and rural settlements throughout the entire oasis.
 Around this time the whole oasis territory was surrounded by a more than 400 km long wall.

 Between 563-567, the Turks of the Turkic Kaganate defeated the Hephtalites in a battle near Bukhara and Bukhara became dependent on the Turkic Kaganate.

-Information about the rule of the Turks in the ethnopolitical history of Sogd dates back to the 580s.
+Information about the rule of the Turks in the ethnopolitical history of Sogdia dates back to the 580s.
 In 585-586, the Abruy uprising took place in Bukhara, which was suppressed by the Turkic prince Il Arslan.
 After that, the Turkic ruler Yang Soukh tegin was approved as the owner of the Bukhara oasis.
 After him Bukhara in 589-603 was ruled by his son Nili.
 Then his son Basa tegin (603-604) ruled.

 Prior to the Arab invasion, Bukhara was a stronghold for followers of two persecuted religious movements within the Sasanian Empire: Manicheanism and Nestorian Christianity.
 In and around Bukhara many coins have been discovered with Christian symbols such as crosses, dating from around the late seventh or early eighth centuries.
 Scholars have suggested that due to the large amount of coins Christianity may have been the official religion of the ruling caste.
 More coins with crosses have been found around Bukhara than anywhere else in Central Asia.

 When the Arab armies arrived in 650, they found a multi-ethnic, multi-religious and decentralised collection of peoples, ruled by Bukhar Khudahs ("Lords of Bukhara"), who also controlled the wealthy emporium of Paykand.
 Nevertheless, after a century many of the subjects of the Caliphate had not converted to Islam, but retained their previous religion.
 The lack of any central power meant that while the Arabs could gain an easy victory in battle or raiding, they could never hold territory in Central Asia.
 In fact, Bukhara, along with other cities in the Sogdian federation, played the Caliphate against the Tang dynasty.
 The Arabs did not truly conquer Bukhara until after the Battle of Talas in 751.
 Islam gradually became the dominant religion at this time and remains the dominant religion to the present day.